googleapis/gapic-generator/DEVELOPMENT.md

     sudo apt-get install git-remote-google

+The client library projects (e.g. gapi-example-library-java) require kdiff3; make sure you have this installed:

+    sudo apt-get install kdiff3

 Currently, several projects need to be cloned onto your local machine and be built in a certain order.

 The short version to install those is to execute the `enroll.sh` script.